aspose-total/Aspose.Total-Products/total/en/android-java/conversion/potx-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTX to XLTX in Android via Java or Online App" h2="Export POTX file to XLTX in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Office Open XML (POTX) file format is a Microsoft Office Open XML format used for PowerPoint presentations.
+It is a compressed file format that stores PowerPoint presentations in a single file.
+The XLTX file format is an Excel Open XML Spreadsheet format used for storing data in a tabular form.
+It is a compressed file format that stores data in a single file.
+Converting a POTX file to XLTX allows users to access the data stored in the POTX file in a tabular form.

+<h2>How Aspose.Total helps for potx to xltx conversion</h2>

-You can easily convert POTX file to XLTX in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export POTX file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLTX.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to create, manipulate, convert, and render documents in various formats.
+It provides a two-step process for converting POTX files to XLTX.
+In the first step, Aspose.Slides for Android via Java can be used to export the POTX file to HTML.
+In the second step, Aspose.Cells for Android via Java can be used to convert the HTML to XLTX.
+This process is simple and efficient, and allows users to quickly and easily convert POTX files to XLTX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}